-Do not show the Multiscreen menu item in this menu.
-Only visible in full screen/seamless mode
+Do not show the MouseIntegration menu item in this menu.

-This is a per-VM setting.
+This is a per-VM or global setting.
 Any combination of the above is allowed.
 To restore the default behavior, use

-VBoxManage setextradata "VM name" GUI/RestrictedRuntimeViewMenuActions where OPTION is one of the following keywords to disable actions in the Devices menu:
+VBoxManage setextradata "VM name"|global GUI/RestrictedRuntimeInputMenuActions where OPTION is one of the following keywords to disable actions in the Devices menu:

-Use the following command to disable certain actions of the View menu:
+Use the following command to disable certain actions of the Devices menu:

-VBoxManage setextradata "VM name" GUI/RestrictedRuntimeDevicesMenuActions OPTION[,OPTION...]
+VBoxManage setextradata "VM name"|global GUI/RestrictedRuntimeDevicesMenuActions OPTION[,OPTION...]